 In 1929, the Bruces and other plaintiffs finally settled against the City of Manhattan Beach and some black families were allowed to purchase other property in the city away from the beach.
 The Bruces, however, decided to leave Manhattan Beach.

 Since the action by the city was in reality a ruse to force black owners out, the city did not follow up by actually building a park on the former beach resort property.
 The property lay vacant and undeveloped until the 1950s, when city authorities, fearing that Bruce family members might attempt to reclaim the undeveloped property, finally built a park there.
 It was initially named Bayview Terrace Park and, later, in 1974, renamed Parque Culiacan (after the then sister city in Mexico).
 However, since the 1950s, local historians were not willing to hide or gloss over the site’s history.
 On March 31, 2007, more than eight decades after that the property was taken from the Bruces, Manhattan Beach, in commemoration of its original owners and the injustices they and their guests faced, ceremoniously renamed the park Bruce’s Beach.
 Present at the ceremony was Bernard Bruce, grandson of the Bruces.
 According to the Daily Breeze, Bernard Bruce told the audience,

-On February 7, 2008, the City of Santa Monica installed a plaque at Bay Street and Oceanfront Walk to commemorate that segment of beach that was the Inkwell and Nick Gabaldon, its most celebrated beach-goer.
+On February 7, 2008, the City of Santa Monica installed a plaque at Bay Street and Oceanfront Walk to commemorate both the segment of beach that was the Inkwell and Nick Gabaldon, its most celebrated beach-goer.